RepRapThailand/handwheel/README.md

      - PGM Start/Stop and Spindle Start/Stop
      - All OFF
 # Wireing
-See source cod to see how everything must be wired together
+See source code to see how everything must be wired together
 # external Libraries user
 Get Bounce2 Library from: https://github.com/thomasfredericks/Bounce2